Againxarcher/Automate_Test/README.md

 * Robot Framework Seleniumlibrary
 * Browser driver (ChromeDriver)

-You may install the prerequisites by running:
+You may install the prerequisites by following command:

 For Windows: